kreardon/atmospheric_dispersion/README.md

 Reardon, K.P., 2006, "The Effects of Atmospheric Dispersion on High-Resolution Solar Spectroscopy", _Solar Physics_, *239*, pp. 503-517.<BR>
 https://ui.adsabs.harvard.edu/abs/2006SoPh..239..503R/abstract

 The Python code is based on the IDL code, thanks to work by Katie Lee and Ryan Hofmann.
-One significant change in the Puthon version is the means of calculating the solar position/ephemeris.
+One significant change in the Python version is the means of calculating the solar position/ephemeris.